w3f/polkadot-wiki/docs/learn/how-to/vote-opengov.md

 ![](../../assets/how-to/65032514099.png)

 2\.
 On this page, you will be presented with a filter for the tracks for which there are active referenda.
-For information about the different tracks, you can read this [wiki article](../learn-polkadot-opengov.md#origins-and-tracks).
+For information about the different tracks, you can read [this article](../learn-polkadot-opengov.md#origins-and-tracks).

 _![](../../assets/how-to/65032514242.png)_